amri/EcConfig/README.md

   [...]
 </html>
 ```
-*Web site output* <br/>
+:arrow_lower_right: *Web site output* <br/>
 ![EcConfig.Example.Web screenshot](https://github.com/spywen/EcConfig/blob/master/Resources/EcConfig.Example.Web.png "EcConfig.Example.Web screenshot")

 ##### g. ... or any other kind of .NET applications
 Of course, EcConfig is not limited of this two kind of .NET applications.
-Be original and use it with all your products !
+Be original and use it with all your projects !

 ---
 ### 2. How to configure it ?